Additional Information for International Students

 Every applicant whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score.
 TOEFL scores must be submitted electronically via ETS.
 IELTS scores can be submitted electronically or by paper.
 Your score will not be accepted if it is more than two years old from the start of your admission term.
 Country of citizenship does not exempt applicants from this requirement.
 Language of instruction at the college or university level and how recent the language instruction was taken are the determining factors in meeting this requirement.

-• you have earned a degree from a regionally accredited U.S. college or university not more than 5 years prior to the anticipated semester of enrollment; or
+• Earned a Masters or PhD degree from a regionally accredited United States college or university not more than 5 years prior to the anticipated start of enrollment.

-• you have completed at least two full-time semesters of graded course work, exclusive of ESL courses, in a U.S. college or university, or at an institution outside the U.S. where English is the exclusive language of instruction.
-Completion of graded course work cannot be more than five years prior to the anticipated semester of enrollment.
+• Completed at least two full-time semesters of graded coursework from an accredited institution where English is the exclusive language of instruction not more than 5 years prior to the anticipated start of enrollment.
+This coursework cannot include English language learning classes.

 The required proficiency scores are: